loucaspapalazarou/loucaspapalazarou.github.io/index.md

 Currently, I'm a dedicated gym-goer and an aspiring marathon runner.

 Originally from Cyprus, I now reside in Edinburgh, Scotland.
-I love traveling and have explored many countries, including the UK, Greece, Spain, Italy, Germany and more.
+I love traveling and have explored many countries, including the UK, Greece, Spain, Italy, Germany, Slovenia, Austria, Hungary and more.